Publishers are considered to be content contributors with subject matter expertise.

 - the WebTeam are not the content experts, particularly for clinical or health advice.

 A site can will have at least one (and potentially several) publishers.
+The total number of publishers for a site is strategically kept to a minimum.

 If there is more that one publisher, any publisher can approve author changes to go live.